Certified Interpretive Guide™

-Our Certified Interpretive Guide (CIG) certification is a training level certification designed for interpreters who are seasonal, temporary, new hires, or volunteers just starting in the field or for those who would like a refresher on the fundamentals.
-If you conduct tours, demonstrations, lead hikes and other recreational activities, present living history programs, etc. then this is the certification to start with.
-Since this is a training level certification, you must complete a 32-hour course.
+Our Certified Interpretive Guide (CIG™) certificate is designed for interpreters who are seasonal, temporary, new hires, or volunteers just starting in the field or for those who would like a refresher on the fundamentals.
+If you conduct tours, demonstrations, lead hikes and other recreational activities, present living history programs, etc. then this is the program to start with.
+Since this is a training certificate, you must complete a 32-hour course.

 What are the benefits of being a CIG?

-- Certification helps you cultivate and build a professional self-image.
+- Training that helps you cultivate and build a professional self-image.

 - Learning presentation skills will increase your confidence in working with the public.